prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/InvestigationLoopProposalTasks.md

 **Source Proposal**: [InvestigationLoopProposal.md](./InvestigationLoopProposal.md)
 **Status**: Active
 **Created**: 2026-03-29
-**Last Updated**: 2026-04-02
+**Last Updated**: 2026-04-04
 **Owner**: @developer

 *Template: [../../Templates/TaskTrackerTemplate.md](../../Templates/TaskTrackerTemplate.md)*

 ## Summary

-This tracker covers the twelve tasks required to implement the documentation-first InvestigationLoop workflow; Tasks 1-11 are complete, Task 12 is now in progress, and the latest work generalized execution-state checkpointing into a shared loop-runtime capability while continuing end-to-end investigation validation.
+This tracker now covers the eighteen tasks required to implement the documentation-first InvestigationLoop workflow end to end; Tasks 1-11 are complete, Task 12 remains in progress, Task 13 is complete as part of the resume-semantics documentation update, the companion runtime plan now lives in `Default/Docs/LoopResumeContract.md`, and the remaining follow-on work formalizes shared execution-state persistence plus aligned Console and Forms resume behavior.

+## Recommended Delivery Sequence

+Execute the remaining work in this order:

+1. Confirm the persisted execution state is sufficient for fresh run, waiting, and resume.
+2. Move routed-loop lifecycle mutations onto shared Core resume helpers.
+3. Keep WinForms and future Console behavior aligned on the same resume path.
+4. Add any surface controls against the shared Core resume APIs only.
+5. Keep Console on run/resume until a concrete need justifies richer controls.
+6. Validate resumable investigation behavior from persisted artifacts, not transcript history.

+Minimality rules:

+- do not add new UI affordances before the shared state store is authoritative
+- do not add Console replay UX for parity alone
+- do not broaden scope beyond InvestigationLoop plus the shared typed-step runtime until the resume contract is proven
+- when implementation is stable, fold any still-useful guidance into durable docs and retire this tracker instead of keeping it as a second source of truth

 ## Task List